korpling/pepperModules-TEIModules/README.md

 ### metadata.redundant.remove

-When handling metadata, the TEIImporter uses default mappings and mappings set by the user.
+When handling metadata, the TEIImporter uses default mappings and mappings you set.
 This flag decides whether more than one SMetaAnnotation can contain the same information when metadata mappings are used.
 If set to "false", redudant metadata will not be deleted.
 By default redundant metadata are removed.